KSU-Mobile-Dev-Club/Concentration/README.md

     1. Hint: “control drag”
 8. Create a label to store the number of times a card has been flipped.
 9. Consider how we could design functionality for “matching” cards together.
 10. Consider how we could design the functionality for the whole card game using multiple classes, as opposed to having everything in the ViewController.

+The full course materials are available courtesy https://itunes.apple.com/us/course/developing-ios-11-apps-with-swift/id1309275316